Metoro vs Groundcover

 FeatureMetoroGroundcoverNotes

-Kubernetes resource contextYesYesBoth platforms are built for Kubernetes-heavy environments and collect Kubernetes context alongside telemetry.
+Kubernetes resource contextYesYesBoth products are built for Kubernetes-heavy environments and collect Kubernetes context alongside telemetry.

 Telemetry and open standards